 The review encompasses 26 studies with 1,280 people with depression, 2,762 cases of schizophrenia, and 550 cases of bipolar disorder.
 They found that people with these disorders were significantly more likely to have this genetic defect, and suggest that supplementation with folate would help.

 Other studies have already shown that low blood folate levels are found in 1/3 to ½ of all people suffering from depression.
 One study showed that low blood plasma levels doubled the chance of depression.
 Another found that seniors are more likely to have depression with low folate and B-12 levels.
 Finally, for those with depression, lower folate levels increased the length and severity of there depression.

 5-methyltetrahydrofolate (5MTHF) is the fully converted form of folate.
-People with the genetic defect can utilize this form directly.
+People with this genetic defect can utilize this form directly.
 One study showed that supplementation with 5MTHF caused 81% of patients to see improvement with depression in six weeks.
-Another study showed that patients with normal blood folate levels that were given 5MTHF, improved the same amount as those on antidepressant drugs.
+Another study showed that patients with normal blood folate levels that were given 5MHF improved the same amount as those on antidepressant drugs.

 Other nutrients that I’ve seen help depression include Vitamin C, Iron, Niacinamide, B-6, Manganese, Zinc, and Copper.

 There are many types of folate supplements.
 For those with the genetic deficiency for folate conversion, I recommend the final form of 5-MTHF.
 Again one in seven people has this deficiency (I am one of them).
 Utilizing applied kinesiology, we are able to check to see if you would benefit from the different forms of folic acid, as well as homocysteine issues along with other nutritional needs.